Victor-Leroy/Moonshot-Project/docs/functional_specifications.md

 ## 2. Scope

-The project focuses on making Doodle's group surveys more accessible by addressing navigation, labeling, feedback, and input methods.
+The project focuses on making Doodle more accessible by addressing navigation, labeling, feedback, and input methods.
 The implementation will use browser-side enhancements like scripts or extensions.

 ## 3. User Requirements